Appearance

 - Connectors (user accounts): GitHub, Bitbucket, Atlassian (Confluence + Jira), Google Drive

-- Sources (project service accounts): GitHub, Azure
+- Sources (project service accounts): GitHub, Azure, AWS, Vijil

 If you don’t see Scout or external integrations, ask your organization admin.